 Use schema to support visible content, not to fake depth

 Schema helps law firm websites explain their structure, but only when it reflects real visible content.
-Organization data, breadcrumb schema, article schema, and FAQ schema can all be useful.
-They make the business entity clearer, show how pages fit into the wider site, and help search systems interpret page type more confidently.
+Organization data, breadcrumb schema, article schema, and service or item-list markup can all be useful.
+FAQ markup should be optional and limited to concise questions that genuinely help the reader, not used as a visibility shortcut.

 Dailo typically treats schema as a support layer under already clear content, especially on law firm service pages, credibility pages, and substantial insight articles.